JetBrains/teamcity-documentation/topics/configuring-connections.md

 </dl>

+> If you use a GitHub Enterprise server with HTTPS, you need to also upload its HTTPS certificate as described [in this article](uploading-ssl-certificates.md).
+>
+{type="note"}

 Once a connection is successfully configured, the GitHub icon will become active in several places where a repository URL can be specified.
 Click it to authorize TeamCity in your GitHub profile.
 TeamCity will be granted full control of your private repositories and get the _Write repository hooks_ permission.
 If you configure multiple GitHub integrations, the server URL will be displayed next to each icon, so it is easier to distinguish the server in use.